chloen3/Closet-Project/README.md

-# Closet 1821
+# 👚 Closet 1821

-A web-based platform where users can list, rent, and buy clothing items.
-Users can post their own items, browse available listings, and notify sellers when they are interested in purchasing an item.
+Closet 1821 is a web app where users can post clothes for rent or sale.
+You can add items with pictures, browse listings, and message the seller if you're interested.

+---

-## 🚀 Features
+## Features

-- **User Authentication**: Users log in with their Gmail and password.
-- **List Items**: Users can add clothing items for sale or rent.
-- **Browse Items**: View all available items with images, descriptions, and pricing.
+- Login and register with email + password
+- Add clothes with images, rent and/or buy prices
+- Browse items from other users
-- **Notify Seller**: Clicking "Notify Seller" sends an email to the seller.
+- Click "Notify Seller" to email them directly
-- **Remove Purchased Items**: Once an item is purchased, it is automatically removed from the site.

-## 🛠 Technologies Used
+- Users can delete their own items
+- All data and images are stored in the cloud

+---

+## Tech Stack

-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend**: React.js
-- **Backend**: Flask, Flask-SQLAlchemy, Flask-Mail, Cloudinary
+- **Backend**: Flask (Python)
-- **Database**: SQLite
+- **Database**: Firebase Firestore
+- **Image Storage**: Firebase Cloud Storage
-- **Deployment**: Render
+- **Deployment**: Google Cloud Run (Dockerized)